ntclark/PostScript/PostScriptInterpreter/Sources/COM Events/Readme.md

 As each element of text is found in the PostScript language file, the system will pass that text and it's location (in units of points) in the document and you can do with it whatever you want.

-Text from PostScript files may be printed in a couple of ways.
+Text from PostScript files may be represented in a couple of ways.
 Some text may be placed in the result a character at a time.
 In other words, the PostScript code contains a "moveto" command followed by the output of a single character, followed by another "moveto" for the next character[^1], and so on.
 This would result in multiple calls to `RenderChar` in the events interface.

 Other times an entire string, or parts of a string, might be placed in the document.
 In this case, a call to `RenderString` would occur.
-The software in this repository has no control over how the print processor (typically pscript5.dll) chooses to print the text.
+The software in this repository has no control over how the print processor, or creator of the PostScript ('.ps) file chooses to represent the text.

 It is also important to understand that some print jobs might use a Type3 font.
 This type of font does not have recognizable "characters" that you would be able to actually "extract" because these "characters" are a series of PostScript compatible